Yurem1/PokeAPI-Enhanced/README.md

 ### Contributing:
 Please read our [code of conduct](https://github.com/Yurem1/PokeAPI-Enhanced/blob/main/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/Yurem1/PokeAPI-Enhanced/blob/main/CONTRIBUTING.md) before attempting to contribute.
-All in all, open an issue [here](https://github.com/Yurem1/PokeAPI-Enhanced/issues)
+To open issues, please go [here](https://github.com/Yurem1/PokeAPI-Enhanced/issues)
 ### Important:
 Only fetching from https://pokeapi.co/api/v2/pokemon endpoint is accessible, in the future, I will keep adding more and more endpoint access implementations.